 Mountain View Ranch, Cardiff

-Even if you’ve got children in different age groups, you won’t go far wrong with visit to Mountain View Ranch.
+Even if you’ve got children in different age groups, you won’t go far wrong with a visit to Mountain View Ranch.
 Older children will be in their element as they take on the high ropes course and Segway circuit or, if high-octane isn’t high on your list of requirements (grown-ups, we’re looking at you), there’s a more relaxing nine-hole golf course to make your way around.
 Younger guests are catered for brilliantly, too, with a whole host of activities including the chance to meet their favourite characters on a guided tour of the Gruffalo trail.

 St Fagans National Museum of History, Cardiff